GenomicsMachineLearning/qimr-teaching-2024/README.md

 ### Setup Conda

+We have setup the environment for you.
 Follow the instructions to download and install Conda: https://www.anaconda.com/download/success

 ### Setup Micromamba

+We have setup the environment for you.
 Follow the instructions to install Micromamba: https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html

 ### Installing Managed Dependencies
-This installs:
+We have installed all sofware needed for the training:
  * R and its dependencies for Seurat v5,
  * Python and dependencies for Jupyter.